• Skip to primary navigation

 Knife and form slicing into pork chop on a plate with arugula and cherry tomatoes.

-When it comes to tender delicious bites, I feel like pork chops get a bad rep. Overcooked, sad, served dry and tough for years, they weren’t anyone’s favorite.
-But, since we’ve been cooking pork to 145F, it’s been the star of many of my favorite dishes, from bacon wrapped or grilled tenderloins to full roasts!
-There’s always a lean cut of pork in my menu rotation.
+When it comes to tender, delicious bites, we feel like pork chops get a bad rep. Overcooked, sad, served dry and tough for years, they weren’t anyone’s favorite.
+But, since we’ve been cooking pork to 145F, it’s been the star of many of my favorite dishes, from bacon-wrapped pork tenderloins or grilled tenderloins to full grilled pork roasts!
+There’s always a lean cut of pork in our menu rotation.

 Hand with fork picking up a slice of grilled pork chop from table with two plates of food.